non-npc/Desktop-Javascript-Python-GameDemo/README.md

 # Desktop Javascript Python Game Demo

-A windows desktop application framework that seamlessly integrates Python backend with JavaScript frontend using PyQt6 WebView, enabling the development of rich desktop applications without the need for added layers of complexity.
+A simple game/ui demo with Python backend and JavaScript frontend using PyQt6 WebView, enabling the development of rich desktop applications without the need for added layers of complexity.

 ## Features